wrobstory/PythonToScala/conditionals.md

 [0, 1, 2, 3, 4]
 ```

-The following can actually be handled much better with a comprehension and a more functional approach, coming soon:
+The following can actually be handled much better with a comprehension and a more functional approach, discussed below:

 ##### Scala
 ```scala